quiquee/obc-docs/protocol-spec.md

 **Ledger** is a sequence of cryptographically linked blocks, containing transactions and current **world state**.

-**World State** Results of executing transactions may be persisted in variables, called world state.
+**World State** is the collection of variables containing the results of executed transactions.

-**Chaincode** is an application-level code (a.k.a [smart contract](https://en.wikipedia.org/wiki/Smart_contract)) stored on the ledger part of a transaction.
+**Chaincode** is an application-level code (a.k.a [smart contract](https://en.wikipedia.org/wiki/Smart_contract)) stored on the ledger as a part of a transaction.
 Chaincode runs transactions that may modify the world state.

-**Validating Peer** A computer node on OBC network responsible for running consensus, validating transactions, and maintaining the ledger.
+**Validating Peer** is a computer node on the OBC network responsible for running consensus, validating transactions, and maintaining the ledger.

-**Non-validating Peer** A computer node on OBC network functions as a proxy connecting transactors to the neighboring validating peers.
-Non-validating peer doesn't execute transactions but does verify transactions.
-It also hosts event stream and REST API service.
+**Non-validating Peer** is a computer node on the OBC network which functions as a proxy connecting transactors to the neighboring validating peers.
+A non-validating peer doesn't execute transactions but does verify them.
+It also hosts the event stream server and the REST service.

-**Permissioned Ledger** Each entity or node on the blockchain network is required to be a member of the network.
+**Permissioned Ledger** is a blockchain network where each entity or node is required to be a member of the network.
 Anonymous nodes are not allowed to connect.

-**Privacy** Transactors need privacy to conceal their identities on the network.
-While members of the network may examine the transactions, but the transactions can't be linked to the transactor without special privilege.
+**Privacy** is required by the chain transactors to conceal their identities on the network.
+While members of the network may examine the transactions, the transactions can't be linked to the transactor without special privilege.

 **Confidentiality** is the ability to render the transaction content inaccessible to anyone other than the stakeholders of the transaction.

-**Auditability** While private transactions are important, business usage of blockchain needs to comply with regulations and make it easy for regulators to investigate transaction records.
+**Auditability** of the blockchain is required, as business usage of blockchain needs to comply with regulations to make it easy for regulators to investigate transaction records.